DanielGoncalves666/Kirchner-Model/readme.md

 floor field.
 The following choices are available:
          1 - (default) Kirchner's static floor field.
          2 -           Inverted Varas's static floor field.
+         3 -           Inverted Alizadeh's static/dynamic floor field.

-The --dyn-definition option specifies how the dynamic floor field is defined, either as a particle density field or a velocity density field.
+The --dyn-definition option specifies how the dynamic floor field is defined, either as a particle density field or as a velocity density field.
 In the particle density field, pedestrians leave particles in the cell they occupy (before any movement is attempted).
 In the velocity density field, they leave a particle only in their previous location when they move.
-The following choices are
+The following choices are available:
-available:
          1 - (default) Velocity Density Field.
          2 -           Particle Density Field.